 Each center addresses three or more projects devoted to preclinical or clinical research on new contraceptives.
 These projects rely on a variety of approaches, such as male and female contraceptive programs for novel targets including soluble adenylyl cyclase or CD52g.

 The centers also address issues such as novel delivery methods for contraception, multipurpose prevention technologies (i.e., those that protect against sexually transmitted infections and pregnancy), translational research aimed at product identification and optimization for male contraception, and non-hormonal methods of ovulation inhibition for contraception.

-The centers share common resources and research information throughout the 5-year funding period.
+The centers share common resources and research information throughout the funding period.
 Within the centers, training opportunities are also a priority.